aleiadevore/holbertonschool-unity/0x0B-unity-vr_room/README.md

 Once the basics are complete, try to:
 - [ ] Create sound cues for interactable objects
 - [ ] Check for color cues.
 Are they color blind safe colors?
+- [ ] Raycast continually flashing between valid and nonvalid is nausiating.
+Figure out what's going on with it.